PRECIOUS-Gold pinned down by Fed fears as stocks slide

 * Stock markets tumble, dollar hits 10-wk lows

-* Losses held in check as China returns from holiday (updates prices)
+* Losses held in check as China returns from holiday (Changes dateline, byline, adds quotes, updates prices)

 By Veronica Brown